kriswallsmith/Buzz/README.md

 * PSR-2 (Code style)
 * PSR-4 (Auto loading)
 * PSR-7 (HTTP messages)
+* PSR-15 (HTTP middlewares)
 * PSR-17 (HTTP factories)
 * PSR-18 (HTTP client)

+## Backwards Compatibility Promise

+We take backwards compatibility very seriously as you should do with any open source project.
+We strictly follow [Semver](http://semver.org/).
+Please note that Semver works a bit different prior version 1.0.0.
+Minor versions prior 1.0.0 are allow to break backwards compatibility.

+Being greatly inspired by [Symfony's bc promise](https://symfony.com/doc/current/contributing/code/bc.html), we have adopted their method of deprecating classes, interfaces and functions.
+We also promise that no code or features will be removed before 1.0.0.